This degree has three stages, each comprising 120 credits of compulsory modules.

-- Stage 3 completes your degree and you'll learn about economic theories and techniques in more depth before carrying out a small research project.
+- Stage 3 completes your degree as you learn about economic theories and techniques in more depth before carrying out a small research project.

-At Stage 1, you will be introduced to economic, mathematical and statistical methods and theories that will provide you with a solid grounding for study at Stage 2.
+At Stage 1, you'll be introduced to economic, mathematical and statistical methods and theories that will provide you with a solid grounding for study at Stage 2.
 Various approaches to economics will be taught in a historical context and with a specific focus on managing your personal finances.

 At Stage 2, you'll explore contemporary economics issues using both microeconomic and macroeconomic theories, applying statistical concepts to a variety of situations using specialised software, and find out more about the application of economics to financial issues.

-At Stage 3, you will study more core economic theory and techniques.
+At Stage 3, you'll study more core economic theory and techniques.
 You'll also learn more about econometrics and the application of advanced statistical techniques to analysing economic data.
-You will be able to specialise in an area of economics of your own choice and carry out a small research project.
+You'll be able to specialise in an area of economics of your own choice and carry out a small research project.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BA (Honours) Economics uses a variety of study materials and has the following elements: